mik-jozef/chalk/notes.md

    ```
 let library authors release codemods - eg. to rename an identifier, ...
 just one type for functions
+types must start with uppercase and non-type variables with lowercase letter,
+  so `Foo<a> b` is unambiguously declaration
+  and `foo<a> b` is an error (cannot convert Bool to Number)?
 compile flag --provable-contracts: tries to prove things like reflexivity and
   transitivity of equals, etc
 stats about compiling performance